Taipo/pareto_security/readme.txt

 * Optionally receive notifications of *REAL* attack attempts that Pareto Security has blocked

 = A Word on Security: =
+By the very nature of plugins, no plugin should ever claim to be a Web Application Firewall.

-No security plugin can save your website from really-really badly written site, theme and/or plugin code,
+No security plugin can save your website from really-really badly written site, theme and/or plugin code.

 No security plugin can save your site from attacks that result from when administrators do not follow basic security practices.